 TU Bergakademie Freiberg

-Faculty of Chemistry and Physics
+Faculty of Chemistry, Physics and Biosciences

 Institute of Physical Chemistry